OpenNebula/docs/source/operation/host_cluster_management/cluster_guide.rst

 Managing Clusters in Sunstone
 =============================

-The :ref:`Sunstone UI interface <sunstone>` offers an easy way to manage clusters and the resources whithin them.
-You will find the cluster submenu under the infraestructure menu.
+The :ref:`Sunstone UI interface <sunstone>` offers an easy way to manage clusters and the resources within them.
+You will find the cluster sub-menu under the infrastructure menu.
 From there, you will be able to:

 -  Create new clusters selecting the resources you want to include in this cluster: